Important Information

 (Mean Likert Scale Response) Packaging allows for aseptic

-Short-Term Hemodialysis (STHD) Product Line Data Collection Survey
+The Short-Term Hemodialysis (STHD) Product Line Data Collection

-aimed to assess safety and performance outcome information for all
+Survey aimed to assess safety and performance outcome information

-variants of Medcomp STHD catheters.
-19 survey responses were
+for all variants of Medcomp STHD catheters.
+19 survey responses

 Duo-Flow® cases inclusive of several variant devices were